 and the questionable competencies through which financiers operate.
 Whilst

 the theatrical conjuror is often used in popular cartoons to satirize

-financial misdemeanor, Allen draws on the specific technical language
+financial misdemeanor, Allen draws here on the specific technical language

-and props used by coin magicians to dwell on the unseen daily performances
+and props used by coin magicians to put centre stage the unseen daily performances

 that take place in this pertinent location.
-Illumiated lenticular photographs
+Illuminated lenticular photographs

 there can be said to be a hard currency of wonderment, then the Kennedy

 half dollar is surely its global standard.
 Probably the most manipulated